Affiliate Disclosure

-The short version: after testing a garage full of bottles on real baked-on brake dust, our best overall wheel cleaner is Sonax Wheel Cleaner Full Effect.
+The short version: across thousands of owner reviews on real baked-on brake dust, our best overall wheel cleaner is Sonax Wheel Cleaner Full Effect.
 It is acid-free, safe on almost every finish, and its color-change iron action lifts contamination without you scrubbing until your arms give out.
 If you buy one bottle, buy that one.

 Wheels are the hardest-working surface on your car, and the wrong cleaner either does nothing or quietly etches your finish.
 The picks below are sorted so there is a right answer whether you want the safest all-rounder, the best value, or the strongest decontaminator.
 For the full cleaning routine and how these fit into it, start at the wheels & tires hub.